If you have any suggestions or concerns regarding the program, please let us know by completing the survey.

 The Psychology program is participating in the annual Major Fest, which is designed to help SU undergraduate students in their major and minor exploration journey.
 The event is held during the spring term and encompasses various activities such as program presentations, alumni panels, and career-related seminars.
 At Major Fest students have the opportunity to meet with faculty members, alumni and senior students from all undergraduate programs.
 All SU undergraduate students who have not made their program declarations yet are encouraged to attend the event.

-This year the event is planned to be held on 1 April 2020.
+This year the event is conducted online from the 20th to 22nd of April.
 For more information on the event you can contact firstname.lastname@example.org.

 16. What are the research opportunities for students?

 PROJ 201.
 In this course students are introduced to basic research environments and skills through working on a project with members from different faculties.
 They will conduct hands-on work, learn presentation skills and teamwork.
 Students team up as small groups and register to a project of their choice and work closely with the supervisor throughout the semester to fulfill the requirements of their chosen project.
 As the deliverables of the project work, students are expected to write a project proposal and make either a group presentation or design a poster explaining the project and its results.

 Independent study I and II (PSY 398 and PSY 399).
 Under a close supervision of a Psychology faculty member, students develop research skills and gain hands-on experience in carrying out a research study.
 If you want to do an independent study project, you must first receive the approval of a supervisor faculty member prior to enrollment.
 Please bear in mind that this is a honor project, and faculty members have the right to select students based on their academic performance and other related factors.
 Contact psychology faculty members in advance, and ask if they want to work with you, and what are their research projects.
 If one agrees to work with you, you need to apply for a ‘Special Approval’ on bannerweb.